 A Dynasty Trust is a long-term trust created for the purposes of passing and building wealth from generation to generation without incurring federal estate tax.
 For families with significant wealth, this trust provides substantial tax savings for future generations for up to 360 years in Tennessee.

 How Does a Dynasty Trust Work?

-The Dynasty Trust is created in your will/revocable trust and only becomes funded at your death.
-The idea behind the trust is that your children do not receive their inheritance outright.
-Instead, your assets pass through the Dynasty Trust and stay in trust for their lifetime.
+The Dynasty Trust can created in your will or revocable living trust or it could be created and funded during your life.
+The idea behind the this type of instrument is that your children do not receive their inheritance outright.
+Instead, your assets pass through the dynasty trust and stay in the dynasty trust for their lifetime.
 Most often, clients want their children to be trustees of their own trust and that is certainly possible.
-But the trust must have certain boundaries/standards by which money may be used.
-The broadest limits we usually put in the trust are the assets may be used for the child's health, education, maintenance, and support.
+But the dynasty trust must have certain boundaries/standards by which money may be used.
+The broadest limits we usually put in the dynasty trust are the assets may be used for the child's health, education, maintenance, and support.
 That restrictive language is critical to ensure that the assets in the trust are not included in the child's estate.
 A trust with no standard by which the trustee must distribute assets would likely cause the trust to be included in their estate.
-This circumstance would make the trust asset subject to the estate tax and thereby defeat the entire purpose of the Dynasty Trust.
+This circumstance would make the assets subject to the estate tax and thereby defeat the entire purpose of the Dynasty Trust.